RunDevelopment/RunDevelopment.github.io/src/content/blog/internal features.md

 slug: string | null = null
 # A space-separated list of tags.
 E.g. "rust math".
 tags: string = ""
-# The cover color of the article.
+# The accent color of the article.
 E.g. "#f0f0f0".
 If no color is given, a random color will be generated.
-color: string | null = null
+accent: string | null = null
 # The cover image of the article.
 E.g. "./images/cover.jpg".
 image: string | null = null
 # The color the image will fade out to.
 E.g. "#000".
 If `image` is specified, this should also be specified